You would have heard somehow that processed food is unhealthy.

 As a general rule, your daily diet should emphasize more on unprocessed or minimally processed foods.

-Processed foods have separate pros and cons to consider.
-While the highly processed foods are linked with poor health outcomes and lead to many diseases.
+Processed foods have different pros and cons to consider.
+In contrast, highly processed foods are linked to poor health outcomes and lead to many diseases.

 It is always good to look for ingredients and labels that define the label of processing and whether it is good to consume or not.